 - Are you aware of the risk of adding a 15th vendor to your suite of programs (communication risk for that and other programs and low use risk)?

-- Do you recognized risks, including hidden risks, risks of inertia, the creative risks that require a little more in-depth thinking?
+- Do you recognize risks, including hidden risks, risks of inertia, the creative risks that require a little more in-depth thinking?